-It’s a concoction of allegations against Democratic politicians, celebrities and supposed members of a “deep state” bureaucracy against whom Trump is seen as valiantly battling.
+It’s a concoction of allegations against Democratic politicians, celebrities and supposed members of a “deep state” government bureaucracy, against whom Trump is seen as waging a valiant battle.
 Purported pedophilia rings are central to the conspiracy theory, along with Satanism and secret judicial proceedings.
 QAnon believers await the “Great Awakening,” or the moment the general public realizes the conspiracy exists, and the “Storm,” when thousands of wrongdoers face justice.
 (During a photo op with military generals in 2017, Trump commented, “You guys know what this represents?
 Maybe it’s the calm before the storm.”
 That moment is thought to have inspired part of QAnon’s beliefs.)
 The Federal Bureau of Investigation’s Phoenix field office said last year that conspiracy theories like QAnon can potentially incite acts of domestic terrorism.

 2. Where did this come from?